-Measuring the performance of your RPA program is crucial to determining its success.
+Measuring the performance of your RPA (robotic process automation) efforts is crucial to determining its success.
 In this infographic, we look at the essential KPIs we believe you should be tracking to fully unlock your RPA implementation benefits.

 5 RPA Metrics You're Already Tracking

 This is the sum of all the automated processes you have in production that make up your bot portfolio.
 This operational metric acts as an indication of how RPA programs evolve and grow, how adept teams are at identifying RPA opportunities and prioritizing them through to development.

 Velocity refers to the average time it takes for an automated process to execute.
 This RPA metric is commonly tracked because it quantifies the time and cost savings of having a bot do the work quicker than an employee.

 Utilization is how often an automated process is executed and when.
 Utilization indicates if you are leveraging 24/7 bot availability, which is one of RPA’s key benefits.

 Accuracy refers to how often the automated process is executed with errors.
 This metric indicates if your automations deliver another key RPA selling point: improved process output quality that yields fewer errors than manual execution.

 Expected Business Value is an RPA metric that essentially consolidates all the other KPIs.
 At its most basic, Expected Business Value is the sum of all the cost savings accrued from increased velocity, utilization, and improved accuracy multiplied by the cost of an FTE over a given period.

 5 RPA Metrics You Should Be Tracking